masteroga101/Beat-Banger-PsVita-/README.md

 Potentials:

-Rewrite the how mods are loaded so only 3 or so textures are loaded at any one time
+Rewrite the how mods are loaded so only 3 or so textures are loaded at any one time which should save colossal amounts of RAM and load time